oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

   COMMON-OPTIONS!) to their default values.
 The only exception is `--perf-template` option which will not be reset.

-* `--skip-impl=STR` -- Instructs the driver to return SKIPPED status when the implementation name matches `STR`. `STR` is a string literal with no spaces.
+* `--skip-impl=STR` -- Instructs the driver to jump to the next implementation in the list if the name of the one returned matches `STR`. `STR` is a string literal with no spaces.
 When `STR` is empty (the default), the driver behavior is not modified. `STR` supports several patterns to be matched against through `,` delimiter between patterns.
-Picked up implementation name is searched for all patterns specified and if any of patterns match any part of implementation name string, it counts as a hit.
+A name of implementation fetched is searched against all patterns specified, and if any of patterns match any part of implementation name string, it counts as a hit.
 E.g. `--skip-impl=ref,gemm` will make `ref:any` or `x64:gemm:jit` implementations to be skipped.

 * `--start=N` -- Specifies the test index `N` to start testing from.
 All tests before the index are skipped.